By: Susan Dugdale | Last modified: 04-26-2021

 (What great taste she has! ☺)

 You'll hear me, Susan, reading them.
+There are two collections of poems for funerals.

 All four are popular choices.

 It's not as difficult as you may think to craft something original and special.
 The result may not be award winning!
-However that's not the aim of the exercise.
+However, that's not the aim of the exercise.
 If your wish is to express your thoughts and feelings uniquely, you can.

 Find out here how to write a poem in free verse.